tam5/dotfiles/NOTES.md

 - [ ] better regexp / search replace thing with previews
 - [ ] figure out how to properly use consult and embark etc

 ### Markdown
 - [ ] better markdown mode live preview w/ within emacs ideally
+- [ ] better syntax highlighting would be great

 ### Bugs / Fixes
 - [ ] there is still a bug that sometimes the line numbers show up in weird buffers
 - [ ] inhibit copilot warnings when opening large buffers

 ### Command Palette
 - [ ] Get the shadow
 - [ ] Make it pretty
 - [ ] fixed width

+- check what i had in the old thing? like cooler fringes?

 -----------

 ### Watch list